 - If you are eligible for any discounts, you can deduct these amounts from the total to pay – this primarily relates to those who are paying for their full studies up front

-Please refer to the guidance on Paying for an online course and the Sponsorships and Funding information if these are relevant to you.
+Please refer to the guidance on Paying for an online course.

 After you have enrolled